giboul/TriftGeoClaw/README.md

 ### From the boundary conditions

 The saved files from the AVAC results are read by the `setprob.f90` through the `helpers.f90` module.
 During the simulation, the `bc2amr.f90` subroutine then reads the appropriate section of the data to introduce the flow with a damping coefficient.
-The avalanche can be specified with the avalanche id again: `make run avid=<avalanche id>` or `make output OUTDIR=_output<avalanche id>`.

 <img src="tsul/movie_bc.gif"/>